b55-clouddevops/ansible/README.md

 ```
 1) When you infrastructure is static, then we will host an ANSIBLE Server and will target configuration management on all the nodes from your ansible server.

-2) When you infrastrucre is not static, which means on cloud we often scale out and down the infra , in this case manintaining the inventory is quite challenging and to avoind this, what we do is, as a part of the BOOTSTRAPPING, we will let the ansible-pull command to run.
+2) When you infrastrucre is not static, which means on cloud we often scale out and down the infra , in this case manintaining the inventory is quite challenging and to avoind this, what we do is, as a part of the BOOTSTRAPPING / INITIALIZATION , we will let the ansible-pull command to run.

 Points to be notes when using pull :

     * Ensure your nodes running ansible has ansible installed.
     * Pull only works from GIT.

 ```

 ### How to use ansible pull ?